-- In Launch Location section select Default Location option, and select your location from the list.
+- In the Launch Location section select the Default Location option and select your location from the list.

 After selecting your location, check if the problem is resolved.
 This solution worked for some users, so be sure to try it out.

-- Right click your desktop and choose Display settings option.
+- Right-click your desktop and choose the Display settings option.

 - When Customize your display window opens, move the slider all the way to the left until it says 100%.

-- In the bottom right corner right click your clock and choose Adjust date/time option.
+- In the bottom right corner right click your clock and choose the Adjust date/time option.